nghttp2/nghttp2/doc/sources/tutorial-client.rst

       return 0;
     }

-In this tutorial, we just print the name/value pairs on stdout.
+In this tutorial, we just print the name/value pairs on stderr.

 After the HEADERS frame has been fully received (and thus all response header name/value pairs have been received), the